sivapriya312/Eclipse-31-SUSTAIN-AI-THON/README.md

 - [ ] Mobile application
 - [ ] API ecosystem

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.